Enterprise Architecture — Strategy, Business, and Planning

 At the core of modern-day enterprise architecture is finding better, more effective ways to analyze, design, and implement solutions that support the business capabilities of the organization.
 In addition, EA provides an analysis and planning discipline to help ensure that enterprise systems have the agility needed to align with and support changes in business strategy and underlying business capabilities.

-The EA process produces several things of value to the organization:
+The EA approach produces several things of value to the organization:

 - a clear understanding of the strategic requirements of the enterprise

 - models of the future state, which illustrate what the enterprise should look like across all viewpoints in support of the business strategy